Info, Events & Features

-The below 3 studio's will be offering this class across January, February and March 2018.
+The below studios will be offering this class across April and May 2018.

 An excerpt from the article:

 "Wiker says one of the biggest misconceptions about her job is that it exists in a vacuum.
 She says that being a really good 3D modeler requires an understanding of fabrication, manufacturing and engineering so that you can turn a hand sketch or 2-D illustration into a 3-D model.
 In fact, one of her team’s biggest contributions during this engineering process is to find and resolve conflicts between the intended design aesthetic and the functional requirements of the end product.
 They can even anticipate the challenges that factories will have when sampling the part and can work closely with design partners to create a finalized 3D model that is manufacturable and still achieves the original design intent."